Intel High Definition Audio

 Intel High Definition Audio (IHDA) (also called HD Audio or development codename Azalia) is a specification for the audio sub-system of personal computers.
-It was released by Intel in 2004 as the successor to their AC'97 PC audio standard.
+It was released by Intel in 2004 as the successor to their AC'97 PC audio standard, but it is not backwards-compatible with it.

 Features

 The Intel High Definition Audio specification includes the following features: